CI Global Managers Fund – CI Global Managers Fund

 Our portion of the CI Global Managers Fund portfolio outperformed global indexes during a volatile quarter thanks to our adherence to our fundamental value discipline.
 Despite heightened uncertainty about the global economy and our concerns about downward earnings revisions in “new economy” sectors, we are finding abundant stock-specific investment opportunities.
 Attractive valuations, fundamentally attractive business, and earnings with limited economic sensitivity are common themes among many of our positions.
-Non-bank financials and aerospace/defence are among our largest sector exposures.
+Non-bank financials and aerospace/defense are among our largest sector exposures.
 Within health care, we remain committed to McKesson HBOC, but we have sold our large pharmaceutical positions.
 Geographically, our stock selections are dominated by the United States (59%), with Europe accounting for 21% and Asia 7%.

-For the quarter, BPI’s portion of the fund had strong absolute performance from holdings in technology, consumer staples and select financial stocks, but weak performance from holdings in the telecommunications and independent power producer sectors.
+For the quarter, BPI’s portion of the fund had a strong absolute performance from holdings in technology, consumer staples, and select financial stocks, but a weak performance from holdings in the telecommunications and independent power producer sectors.
 One outstanding technology holding was Checkpoint Technology, which was purchased early in the quarter and sold after it hit our price target.
 Citigroup was a strong performer in the financial sector as investors anticipated better net interest margins due to lower interest rates and because of its reputation as a high-quality global leader.
 Philip Morris in the consumer staples sector also contributed to performance.
 Our underperformers included telecommunications stocks such as Vodafone in the UK, which has fallen because of reduced prospects for growth in the wireless industry.
 We sold the independent power producers because of fears of re-regulation in the state of California.

 Global financial markets currently reflect a tug of war between two popular investment maxims: “Don’t fight the Fed” and “Don’t fight the tape” (i.e., negative news flow and market momentum).
 While things could remain bumpy for a while in response to negative news from corporations, our research shows that U.S. Federal Reserve policy and the yield curve have been dominant influences on the market over the long term, and the Fed’s current easing stance continues to argue for a constructive view on equity markets over the next six to 12 months.